It Pays To Do Your Research When You Rent And Buy Tenants Insurance

 A reader question about tenants insurance and whether you need it or not if you are a renter is a great question especially for those of you who are still not insured.

-The most important tip I would give is to read the terms and conditions before you agree to anything.
-One thing many of us do is sign on the dotted line or agree to a policy without reading it in full until it comes time that you might need it and find out you’re not covered.
+One thing many of us do is sign on the dotted line or agree to a policy without reading it in full until it comes the time that you might need it and find out you’re not covered.

 Thanks for any help you can give me.